baggepinnen/DynamicMovementPrimitives.jl/README.md

 end
 ```

 We can call the solve method with our custom solver and plot the result.
-It sould be clear from the figures that this time, the coupled signal `yc` slows down when there is a nonzero error.
+It should be clear from the figures that this time, the coupled signal `yc` slows down when there is a nonzero error.
 ```julia
 t,yc,ẏc,x,ya,ẏa,e = solve(dmp2,t, solver=euler_disturbance)
 plot(t,ẏc, lab="\$ẏ_c\$", c=:red, l=(:dash, 3), layout=(2,2), subplot=1)